28-3315. Period of suspension, revocation or disqualification; unlicensed drivers; definitions

 1. The department is satisfied, after reviewing the medical condition and driving ability of the person, that it is safe to grant the person the privilege of driving a motor vehicle on the public highways.

-2. If the person has a medical condition related to alcohol or other drugs, the department may accept an evaluation form from a physician, a psychologist, a physician assistant, a registered nurse practitioner or a substance abuse counselor indicating that, in the opinion of the physician, psychologist, physician assistant, registered nurse practitioner or substance abuse counselor, the condition does not affect or impair the person's ability to operate a motor vehicle in a safe manner.
+2. If the person has a medical condition related to alcohol or other drugs, the department may accept an evaluation form from a physician, a psychologist, a physician assistant, a registered nurse practitioner or an addiction counselor indicating that, in the opinion of the physician, psychologist, physician assistant, registered nurse practitioner or addiction counselor, the condition does not affect or impair the person's ability to operate a motor vehicle in a safe manner.

 I. For the purposes of this section: